Last Updated on

 Cris told me his loose plan was to rent a motorbike and ditch town, possibly towards the vast green countryside and rice terraces of Northern Vietnam.
 His plans weren’t specific or rigid; Cris seemed to prefer traveling without an itinerary.

-But Cris was a grizzled travel veteran, fresh off a four month motorcycle trip through Eastern Europe.
 He swore up and down that the best way to see a country was on a bike.
 His eyes lit up as he talked about his lifetime love affair with motorcycles.
 If I headed north with him, Cris promised he’d show me the ropes.
 Hanoi’s stressful traffic would fade quickly after all.

 It didn’t take long for me to decide, I was joining him.